devramkul/World-Electricity-Project/README.md

 The project showcases expertise in web scraping, data cleaning, and manipulation using pandas and SQL queries.
 By successfully collecting and cleaning the data, this project enables data-driven decision-making.

+# Aim
+The primary objective is to ensure data quality by removing duplicates, handling missing values, and standardizing formats.
+This project showcases expertise in web scraping, data cleaning, and data manipulation using pandas and SQL queries.

 # Methodology
 1. Identifying data sources online and via APIs.
 2. Employing web scraping techniques to collect data.